rotki/docs/usage-guides/settings/interface.md

 ### Alias Name for Addresses

 Enable or disable alias names for blockchain addresses.
 Aliases are obtained from `ENS`, `addressbook`, or `blockchain account label`.
 Change the order of resolution as needed.

+### Newly Detected Tokens

+Configure how newly detected tokens are stored and pruned.
+You can set the maximum number of tokens to keep (oldest tokens exceeding this limit are pruned) and the retention period in days (tokens older than this are automatically removed).

 ### Theme Customization [Premium]